Interview

 Chad, let’s start with your background.

 Sure, I’ve been with Ascedia for, 17 years now.
 I got my start as a .NET application developer, and this has always been my background.
-Over the years I climbed the ladder to become the Director of Technology.
-And that is my current role today.
+Over the years I climbed the ladder to become the Director of Technology, which is my current role today.

 I largely work with the back-end architecture of a website — everything that happens behind the scenes.